exfil0/MSSQLSEC/README.md

 This includes checking the server configuration, ensuring it's secured with firewall protection, up-to-date antivirus software, and ensuring the server is kept up-to-date with security patches.

-- Use the Windows Defender Firewall with Advanced Security (or the equivalent on your server's operating system) to check the firewall rules.
+- Use the Windows Defender Firewall with Advanced Security (or the equivalent on the server's operating system) to check the firewall rules.
 - Use the antivirus software's control panel to check the status of the antivirus software.
-- Use Windows Update (or the equivalent on your server's operating system) to check for available security updates.
+- Use Windows Update (or the equivalent on the server's operating system) to check for available security updates.

 ## Database-Level Security